CoregoLabs/Proposal/README.md

 Additional visuals:

 - A graph showcasing the utilization of coretime by the given task.
-The graph should contain the maximum coretime that can be utilized by the given region and the actual consumption.
+The graph should contain the maximum Coretime that can be utilized by the given region and the actual consumption.

 - The timeline of the region.
 This will show all the operations that were done on the region to achieve its current form.